Birth Order Theory: Insights Into Your Personality

 - Strives to please others

-- Can be protective or helping to others
+- Can be protective or helpful towards others

 - More competitive